 Generally, 90-100% is an A, 85-89% is a B+, etc.

-There will be four main programming projects for CSSE 461.
+There will be three or four programming projects in CSSE 461.
 Your programs will be graded on correctness, clarity, and efficiency (in that order).

-Written homework (called “Problems”) will be introduced on each class day, with each week’s homework problems will be due for submission on Sunday night of the week they were assigned.
+Written homework (called “Problems”) will be introduced on each class day.
+Due dates are indicated in the schedule.
 These problems will range from the level of in-class comprehension exercises to more challenging take-home problems.
 Some class time will be provided to work on some problems, but you can expect to spend time outside of class completing the remaining problems and writing up your solutions.

 The problems for each lecture will be posted to the Schedule page by the start of each class.